manaam216/gemns_integration/README.md

 - **Paired**: Device is fully paired and managed
 - **Error**: Device has encountered an error

-### Offline Behavior
-- Devices automatically show as offline after 5 minutes of inactivity
-- This simulates real-world device behavior
-- Status updates are sent via MQTT for real-time monitoring

 ## Troubleshooting

 ### Common Issues